serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

 ## Step 2 : Guest Executable in Service Fabric

-For this, the Service Fabric SDK with VS tooling needs to be installed. the easiest way is by using the (Web Platform Installer)[https://www.microsoft.com/en-us/download/details.aspx?id=6164]
+For this, the Service Fabric SDK with VS tooling needs to be installed. the easiest way is by using the [Web Platform Installer](https://www.microsoft.com/en-us/download/details.aspx?id=6164)

 Then you can do Add New Project, search for Service Fabric, and add a Guest Exectuable Service Fabric project.
 This will keep the xml files that describe your executable within the service fabric files, instead of having to add them in your project.
 Note that the project is basically a set of XML files, a link to the binaries of your app, and a powershell script to deploy it to the cluster.
 So with some work, you could make this an infrastructure concern, and not even add this project to the solution. anyway, the procedure is described here : https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-existing-app/

-I will focus on the tweaks I made to get it all to work nicely.
+I will focus on the tweaks I made to get it all work nicely.

 1. Set your project's Platform Target x64 (Project Properties > Build > Platform Target).
 Service Fabric supports only x64.

 2. Chose link for the Code Package Behaviour on project creation (it's the default).
 In my case, linking did not work recursively.
-So I edited the SF csproj according to (this Stackoverflow answer)[http://stackoverflow.com/a/11808911/156415] :
+So I edited the SF csproj according to [this Stackoverflow answer](http://stackoverflow.com/a/11808911/156415) :

     <Content Include="..\Web\bin\**\*.*">
       <Link>ApplicationPackageRoot\ElectronicConsentPkg\Code\%(RecursiveDir)%(FileName)%(Extension)</Link>